 Robinhood’s homepage

-Robinhood’s edge lies in infrastructure and design.
+Robinhood's edge lies in infrastructure and design.
 Its in-house clearing system, launched in 2018, cuts out third-party costs and gives the company more control over trade settlement.
-The app’s gamified interface encourages activity, while viral features like its referral program award free stock worth $5 to $200.
-Premium offerings include Robinhood Gold ($5 per month), a 1% IRA match, and the Gold Card credit card introduced in 2024.
+The app's gamified interface encourages activity, while viral features like its referral program award free stock to new users.
+Premium offerings include Robinhood Gold ($5 per month), a 1% IRA match for non-Gold members (3% for Gold subscribers), and the Gold Card credit card introduced in 2024.

 A critical insight underpins the model: users who sell their first investment are far more likely to stay engaged.
 That’s why Robinhood emphasizes products like options and crypto, where frequent trading generates higher PFOF revenue.
 This feedback loop—low friction onboarding, high trading activity, recurring revenue—defines the company’s flywheel.